SystemsApproach/security/systems.rst

 security was one of the stated goals of IPv6, although it turned out that the central ideas could also be retrofitted into IPv4.
-It's also noteworthy that while the original intent was for IPsec to be part securing the network infrastructure (as discussed in the previous chapter), today IPsec is most commonly used to implement secure tunnels running on top of the public Internet.
+It's also noteworthy that while the original intent was for IPsec to be part securing the network infrastructure (as discussed in the next chapter), today IPsec is most commonly used to implement secure tunnels running on top of the public Internet.
 These tunnels are often part of a Virtual Private Network (VPN), for example, connecting a